dentsucreativeuk/dev-standards/Admin/Git.md

 While any kind of branch can be made on a local repository, the following types of branch are accepted within the origin:

 ### Main branch
-The main branch (literally called `main`) should be used as the starting point for any new work.
+The main branch (usually called `main`) should be used as the starting point for any new work.
 It contains all work that has reached production release and has proven to be working.

 ### Release branches
 The following branches are release branches; used for deployment to external environments: